Ambria1223/Ambria-Johnson-Portfolio/README.md

 # Ambria-Johnson-Portfolio
 Welcome to my Portfolio!
 My name is Ambria Johnson and I am confidently making a career switch from a pharmacy technician to a full stack developer!
-Please take a look at my projects and peruse a bit more about me!2
+Please take a look at my projects and peruse a bit more about me!